QiuYukang/5G-LENA/doc/source/nr-module.rst

    :align: center
    :scale: 35 %

-   SRS ULPC formula according to 38.213

-**Closed loop power control**
+**Closed loop power control (CLPC)**

-   As we could see in previous formulas there is the difference in the way the accumulation of TPC commands is performed in LTE and NR.
+   As we could see in previous formulas there is a difference in the way the accumulation of TPC commands is performed in LTE and NR.
 In LTE it happens synchronously, always considering TPC command that was received in (i−KPUSCH) subframe, while for NR it is necessary to take into account different TPC commands depending on the transmission occasion i−i0 and how many